 The Engine Performance/Drivability and Tune-Up Degree prepares students with job skills needed to enter the automotive field in positions such as smog technician, tune-up technician, and general repair.
 With this degree, eventual promotion to management is possible.
-Emphasis electrical and electronic engine and fuels
+Emphasis electrical and electronic engine and fuels management systems, and complete automotive systems diagnosis and repair.
+It prepares students for the Automotive Service Excellence (ASE) A6 and A8 certifications including Advanced Engine Performance (L-1).
+This degree also prepares the student for the California State Emission Control License Test.

-- 1. Demonstrate the ability to perform advanced automotive tune-up problems pertaining to fuel ignition, emission, computers, wiring systems, 5-gas analyzers and combustion, and mechanical engine diagnostics. - 2.
-Demonstrate a knowledge of current automotive electrical systems and advanced fuel systems with emphasis on diagnosis, service and repair. - 3.
-Demonstrate a knowledge of the basic operating principles of automotive air conditioning, heating and ventilating systems.
+- Demonstrate the ability to perform advanced automotive tune-up problems pertaining to fuel ignition, emission, computers, wiring systems, 5-gas analyzers and combustion, and mechanical engine diagnostics. - Demonstrate a knowledge of current automotive electrical systems and advanced fuel systems with emphasis on diagnosis, service and repair. - Demonstrate a knowledge of the basic operating principles of automotive air conditioning, heating and ventilating systems.
 Including air conditioner and heater operation, engine cooling system, system operation with normal service and adjustment procedures, problem diagnosis, repair procedures.

 REQUIRED CO URSES UNITS

 AUTO 21 Introduction to Automobiles 3

 AUTO 50B Advanced Engine Performance and Diagnosis 2

 AUTO 52.36 Heating and Air Conditioning Systems 3

 AUTO 52.44 Electrical Systems 6

-AUTO 52.61C Electrical Systems Experience
+AUTO 52.61C Electrical Systems Experience 1

-AUTO 52.61D Engine Performance Experience
+AUTO 52.61D Engine Performance Experience 1

 AUTO 52.81 Hybrid and Alternative Fuel Vehicles 2

 AUTO 53.33 Fuel Systems 4

-AUTO 53.55 Advanced Tune-Up
+AUTO 53.55 Advanced Tune-Up 5

 AUTO 95 State Emission Control License 7

 Students earning an AA/AS degree must complete a minimum of 18 units of General Education requirements, the multicultural graduation requirement, and the health requirement, in addition to the program units listed here.
 Students must complete a total of 60 degree applicable units to earn an AA or AS.
-Please see your counselor for additional
+Please see your counselor for additional information.